-Welcome to the Title V Sophomore Year Initiative (SYI)!
-The goal of the program is to help first-time full-time freshmen persist and succeed at Lehman and beyond.
-SYI provides Academic and Career Advisement, Personal Counseling, and Tutoring Support for all first-time full-time freshmen during their 2nd, 3rd, and 4th semesters of study at Lehman.
-SYI also sponsors ongoing workshops and events to support academic success, promote retention and persistence, increase rate of progress to graduation, facilitate student early selection of a major area of study, and encourage campus and community engagement.
+Welcome to the Sophomore Year Initiative (SYI) web page!
+The goal of the program was to help first-time full-time freshmen persist and succeed at Lehman and beyond.
+SYI provided Academic and Career Advisement, Personal Counseling, and Tutoring Support for all first-time full-time freshmen during their 2nd, 3rd, and 4th semesters of study at Lehman.
+SYI also sponsored ongoing workshops and events to support academic success, promote retention and persistence, increase rate of progress to graduation, facilitate student early selection of a major area of study, and encourage campus and community engagement.

 Students may find out more information about their Academic Advisor, Career Advisor, and Personal Counselor by accessing these tabs under "Student Support".

 Why is sophomore year important?

 The sophomore year can present students with many challenges.
 These include deciding upon a major, learning how to develop a deeper understanding of the desired major, finding the right classes, doing well academically, finding social connections, and discovering and strengthening self-identity.

 After the excitement and newness of college has worn off, students can sometimes begin to second guess their educational plans, personal relationships, as well as long-term aspirations.
 Students who experience additional stressors outside of school such as loss of a loved one, difficulty at home, and/or financial struggles can be especially susceptible.
 Sometimes, students can fall into a “sophomore slump” when a period of indecision combines with other stresses in a student’s life.